 Plow the Fields

 When we first set up our barn, the kids made a corn craft to create the cornfields.
-Use the corn outline (which is provided in the Farm Dramatic Play printouts) and a Lego brick to stamp the corn kernels.
+Use the corn outline (provided in the Farm Dramatic Play printouts) and a Lego brick to stamp the corn kernels.
 Just dip the Lego into orange, yellow, and white paint and dab away!

-Then, you can use Velcro dots on top of the corn printouts so the kiddos could really “pick” the corn.
+Then, you can use Velcro dots on top of the corn printouts so the kiddos can really “pick” the corn.
 So neat!

 And you know what is the perfect addition to this area: a riding toy tractor!